-The Reform Acts of 1832, 1867 and 1884 extend the right to vote to all British men.
+The Reform Acts of 1832, 1867 and 1884 extend the right to vote to most British men.
 But women are excluded.
 Women and their supporters unite to fight for full and equal voting rights.

 Born Emmeline Goulden on 14 July 1858 in Manchester, England.

 1879 - She marries Richard Marsden Pankhurst, a lawyer who drafted an amendment to the Municipal Franchise Act of 1869 which allowed unmarried women householders to vote in local elections, and who wrote the Married Women's Property Acts in 1870 and 1882.

 1880 - Her daughter Christabel Harriette Pankhurst is born.
 The first of Pankhurst's five children, Christabel is destined to also become prominent in the women's suffrage (right to vote) movement, as is Pankhurst's second daughter, Sylvia, born in 1882.

 1889 - She helps found the Women's Franchise League.

 1894 - The league wins the right for married women to vote in elections for local offices, but not the right for them to vote for representatives in the House of Commons.